-A. Sometimes people who have taken iodine experience skin rashes, acne, upset stomach, nausea, headache, salivation, and fatigue.
+Answer: Sometimes people who have taken iodine experience skin rashes, acne, upset stomach, nausea, headache, salivation, and fatigue.
 This leads to a belief that the iodine caused the symptoms and they must be allergic to it.
 However, there are no reported cases of anaphylactic shock and no tests have demonstrated that the body is intolerant of iodine.

 In fact, this is a condition known as “iodism” which is a mild toxic syndrome from use of iodine.
 Iodism is really a displacement of bromine, fluorine, and chlorine.
 The toxicity symptoms of these halides are similar to “iodism” symptoms.
 Why does this happen?
 When iodine levels are brought up, bromine and the other halides have to leave and may cause an “iodine allergy” that really isn’t.

 People who are the most deficient will have the worst reaction.
 Kicking out the halides at a high rate will exacerbate that.
 The key is to add iodine very slowly to displace this stuff slowly.
 Also take tyrosine, since that is the other component of thyroid hormone.
 Add a little magnesium to support it.
 You can also supplement with chlorophyll to help detoxify halides.
 Chlorophyll lays in the intestinal tract and acts as a sponge to absorb halides so they can be excreted.